eForms Logo

 Maryland Custody (Parenting) Plan

-A Maryland custody agreement is a document that determines how two parents will share custody, or authority over and access to, their child after separation.
-Without a formal court order, parents are jointly responsible for the child’s support, care, nurturing, welfare, and education, as per state law.
-Custody-related determinations are made on the basis of what’s in the best interest of the child.[1]
+A Maryland custody agreement is a document that determines how two parents will share custody of their child after separation.
+Under state law, parents are jointly responsible for the child's support, care, welfare, and education without a formal court order.

 How to File for Custody in Maryland